-How to request and manage school-led initial teacher training (ITT) places for School Direct lead schools.
+How to request and manage school-led initial teacher training (ITT) places for School Direct.

-School Direct is a school-led initial teacher training (ITT) scheme.
+School Direct is a school-led route into initial teacher training (ITT).
 It is run by a partnership between a lead school, other schools and an accredited teacher training provider.

-Training places are allocated to the lead school on behalf of the partnership, usually for 1 year.
+Training places are allocated to the lead school on behalf of the partnership, usually for one year.
 The lead school has overall responsibility for requesting places from the National College for Teaching and Leadership (NCTL) and for ensuring that the criteria for School Direct are met.